 Any study of the Poor Law necessarily involves consideration of workhouse sources (particularly with regards to the New Poor Law of 1834 which was centred on the Union Workhouse system).
-Prior to the compilation of this study guide, a separate guide on Workhouses research guide | Sheffield City Council had already been produced by our service.
+Prior to the compilation of this study guide, a separate guide on Sheffield had already been produced by our service.
 There is inevitably overlap between this poor law study guide and the existing workhouses study guide.
 Whilst workhouses are mentioned in this study guide, for more detailed information about workhouses in Sheffield (and the local sources available specifically on workhouses), researchers are directed to consult the separate workhouses guide, which explores the workhouse topic in greater detail.